 Mindset: The New Psychology of Success, by Carol S. Dweck

 Each of these books has its own flavor, yet as I read them I began noticing shared principles emerging again and again.
-As a visual communicator, I felt compelled to gather those ideas, distill them into clear, bite-sized insights, and express them graphically, not in a literal or representational way, but through personal conceptual interpretations designed to spark interest and invite deeper exploration.
+As a visual communicator, I felt compelled to gather those ideas, distill them into clear, bite-sized insights, and express them graphically, not in a literal or representational way, but through personal conceptual interpretations designed to spark interest and invite exploration.